LIVEABOARD SEARCH

 Day 1

-Upon boarding the Princess Rani liveaboard, the crew and tour leader will extend a warm welcome and guide you to your cabin.
-Lunch and dinner will be served during the day.
-An introductory briefing from your tour leader, once all guests are on board, will familiarise you with the boat and crew.
+Upon boarding the Princess Rani liveaboard at Kadhdhoo Airport in Laamu Atoll, the crew will show you to your cabin.
+This is followed by lunch, dinner, and a comprehensive boat and crew briefing once all guests are on board.
 Get ready for a fantastic week of diving and adventure at this premier scuba diving destination.

-Your Princess Rani liveaboard journey includes 3 scuba diving opportunities on most diving days, revealing an impressive variety of marine life.
-This liveaboard explores the Southern Atolls, an untouched destination within the Maldives.
-Known as "The Galapagos of the Maldives," this region offers encounters with up to 10 different shark species.
+Most diving days include 3 dives, showcasing the incredible marine life.
+This liveaboard route explores the Southern and Deep South Atolls, an untouched destination known as "The Galapagos of the Maldives," where you can encounter up to 10 different shark species.

 Huvadhoo Atoll, the Maldives' 2nd largest, is a diver's dream.
-Its deep channels promise thrilling encounters with dolphins, various sharks (including whale sharks on night dives), and large pelagics.
-The central lagoon's reefs and caverns host a rich array of marine life, from turtles and diverse rays to unique macro critters.
-Notable sites like Hafsa Thila offer dynamic hunting scenes, while Nilandhoo Kandu features massive fish schools and playful spinner dolphins.
+Its deep channels promise thrilling encounters with dolphins and various sharks (including whale sharks on night dives) and large pelagics.
+The central lagoon teems with turtles, rays, and unique macro critters.

-Fuvahmulah in the Maldives Deep South is a top dive destination known for guaranteed encounters with various sharks (tiger, thresher, hammerhead, whale, etc.), oceanic giant mantas and other rare pelagics like sailfish, mola-mola, large tuna schools, and even whales.
+Fuvahmulah is a top dive destination renowned for guaranteed encounters with various sharks (tiger, thresher, hammerhead, whale) and other rare pelagics like oceanic giant mantas, sailfish, and mola-mola.
 It's a must-visit for megafauna enthusiasts.

 Day 8